 One year on...
 Time for a property 'health check'

-Now that you have been the proud owner of your property for more than 12 months and you have stopped driving to your old home whilst on autopilot, you will hopefully be feeling settled in.
-This would be an excellent time to take stock of where you are at with things and perform a property 'health check'.
+Now that you have been the proud owner of your property for more than 12 months, you will hopefully be feeling settled in or have the property securely leased.
+This point in time is an excellent time to take stock of where you are at with things and perform a property 'health check'.

 There are several steps to ensuring you are physically maintaining the property adequately and that you are not paying more than you need to.